 Hurricanes occur in six major regions worldwide: the North Atlantic, the Northeastern Pacific, the Northwestern Pacific, the Southwestern Pacific, and the North and South Indian Ocean.
 Each of these regions may be affected differently by changes to storm patterns caused by global warming.
 Hurricane seasons may start earlier and end later, providing more time for storms to occur.
 Storms may move into higher latitudes as ocean waters warm.
 Hurricanes may form in places where they hadn't before.

-- Teaching Resource: The Hurricanes and Climate activity gets learners looking at hurricane data and how warming may be affecting the strength of storms.
+- Teaching Resource: The Hurricanes and Climate activity has learners looking at hurricane data and how warming may be affecting the strength of storms.

 High Mountain Regions

 Almost all of the world's mountain or alpine glaciers are receding, a trend that is likely to continue in the years ahead.
-As glaciers shrink and in some places disappear, human communities and ecosystems that rely on glacial meltwater as a freshwater supply.
+As glaciers shrink, and in some places disappear, human communities and ecosystems that rely on glacial meltwater as a supply of fresh water.
 In some regions, people depend almost entirely on glaciers for the water they use in towns, cities, and for agriculture.
 Much of northern India gets water from Himalayan glaciers, while large portions of Chile rely on glaciers in the Andes for water.
-Less water can lead to changes in ecosystems and greater incidence of water washed diseases.
+Less water can lead to changes in ecosystems and a greater incidence of water-borne diseases.
 In other mountainous areas, snow typically builds up during the winter and melts in the spring and summer, flowing down rivers.
 But warmer temperatures increase the risk of river flooding as snow melts faster.
-The changes to snow and glacial ice in mountain regions threatens the extinction of species that live in unique high altitude environments.
+The changes to snow and glacial ice in mountain regions threatens the extinction of species that live in unique high-altitude environments.